 To add to the list are these chicken bacon ranch sliders which in my opinion are the best of the lot.
 While G is solid Team Philly, I can’t get enough of the moist chicken bathed in creamy Ranch dressing and coupled with crisp bacon!
 I may or may not have eaten half the batch in one sitting.

-Poaching is my one of my favorite cooking techniques and once a week, I cook a few pounds of chicken breasts using this method to have handy for soups, pasta, sandwiches, and salads.
+- Poaching is one of my favorite cooking techniques and once a week, I cook a few pounds of chicken breasts using this method to have handy for soups, pasta, sandwiches, and salads.

 Give these bacon ranch chicken sliders a try!
 They’re a breeze to make and are perfect for feeding a large crowd.